jscs-dev/node-jscs/README.md

 Disallows sticking unary operators to the right.

-Type: `Array`
+Type: `Array` or true value

-Values: Array of quoted operators
+Values: Array of quoted operators or true to require space after prefix for all unary operators

 #### Example